jupyterhub/repo2docker/docs/source/config_files.rst

 ``environment.yml``
 ^^^^^^^^^^^^^^^^^^^

-This is a conda environment specification, that lets you install packages with conda.
+``environment.yml`` is the standard configuration file used by Anaconda, conda, and miniconda that lets you install Python packages.
 You can also install files from pip in your ``environment.yml`` as well.
 Our example `environment.yml <https://github.com/binder-examples/python-conda_pip/blob/master/environment.yml>`_
 shows how one can specify a conda environment for repo2docker.

-You can also specify which Python version you are using with ``environment.yml``.
-By default, ``repo2docker`` will assume you are using Python 3.6 with your ``environment.yml`` unless you include the version of Python in the file.  ``conda`` supports Python versions 2.7, 3.4, 3.5, and 3.6.
+You can also specify which Python version to install in your built environment with ``environment.yml``.
+By default, ``repo2docker`` **installs Python 3.6** with your ``environment.yml`` unless you include the version of Python in the file.  ``conda`` supports Python versions 3.6, 3.5, 3.4, and 2.7.
-``repo2docker`` support is best with Python 2.7, 3.5, and 3.6.
+``repo2docker`` support is best with Python 3.6, 3.5, and 2.7.
 If you include
 a Python version in a ``runtime.txt`` file in addition to your ``environment.yml``, your ``runtime.txt`` **will be ignored**.